-Notification of acceptance will be sent in early June
+Notification of acceptance will be sent at the end of May

 Proposals in Japanese are most welcome! 日本語での発表要旨も受け付けます。